coreyRalli/Light-Meter/README.md

 - Yarn or NPM
 - Notepad/Visual Studio Code/some other text editor for configuration file

-You'll need to create a new ```config.json``` file in the project directory (not included for security reasons).
+If running locally, you'll need to create a new ```config.json``` or ```.env``` file in the project directory (not included for security reasons).
 This is used to set and customise various options.
-If you're running this on AWS/Heroku/Azure etc, you can skip the config.json file and add these as enviroment variables.
+Server-side it's recomended to set these enviroment variables.

 #### config.json Template
 ```